-My list of carry on essentials includes all items I would need to be comfortable on a long overnight flight.
+My carry on bag essentials list includes all items I would need to be comfortable on a long international or overnight flight.
 (For shorter flights, I skip some of these items as I do not need them.)
 Also included on my list of what to pack in my carry on bag, are valuable and hard to replace belongings as well as those items which I can’t live without in the event my checked luggage is lost or delayed.

 These are essential documents for boarding your next flight and should always be in your carry on luggage.

 Many airlines (including all U.S. airlines) require passengers to wear face masks when boarding and on the plane.
 The airlines might have extra masks for passengers but better to bring your own mask to be on the safe side.

 Cash, credit cards, ATM cards

 Cash, credit cards or ATM cards should never be put in checked luggage in the event your checked luggage is delayed, lost or stolen.